S3-working-group/s3-practical-guide/content/src/what-is-s3/why-30.md

 The name "*Sociocracy 3.0*" demonstrates both respect to the lineage and a significant step forward.

-It also helps avoid the perception of us misrepresenting the *Sociocratic Circle Organization Method* (SCM) as promoted by The Sociocracy Group.
+It also helps avoid the perception of us misrepresenting the Sociocratic Circle Organization Method (SCM) as promoted by The Sociocracy Group (TSG), The Sociocracy Consulting Group, Sociocracy For All (SoFA), Governance Alive, and many others.

 ![Three variants of sociocracy](img/context/sociocracy-variants.png)